 A little enthusiasm is great, but a scammer is desperate and willing to offer anything necessary — cash on the spot, higher rent, to fix up the property — to get into a tenancy agreement without a tenant background check.
 This is the trademark of a tenant in the process of eviction, or someone with a bad rental history.

 The tenant trashes the current landlord.

-A nightmare tenant needs to compensate for the lack of landlord references.
+A bad tenant needs to compensate for the lack of landlord references.
 One way to do that is to cast doubt on the current landlord’s credibility.
 If the tenant is making it personal or skewering the last landlord, you can expect to be next.

 There is a common thread that runs through all these examples.
 The tenant is attempting to manipulate what they see as the landlord’s weaknesses.
 That might include inexperience, compassion for other people, or a laid-back attitude — all viewed by scammers as openings that are easy to exploit.

-You don’t need to be harsh with applicants to avoid nightmare tenants.
+You don’t need to be harsh with applicants to avoid bad tenants.
 All you need to do is say no: “No, you cannot pay the rent in installments.”
 “No, you cannot move in today.”
 “No, I will not skip a tenant background check.”